 2. Office assistants job for college students

-Your key responsibilities are answering the phone, providing customers or business partners information, and performing other administrative activities.
+Your key responsibilities are answering the phone, providing customers’ or business partners’ information, and performing other administrative activities.

 Teaching is one of the highest-paying jobs for college students.
 If you have a passion for teaching and you can do it in a much more proficient way, you can get work as a tutor in a school or even for some local businesses.
-Teaching is fun especially when your have passion for it.
+Teaching is fun especially when you have a passion for it.